open5e/open5e/source/monsters/tome-of-beasts/D/dragons/wind/wyrmling-wind-dragon.rst

-Each creature in that cone must make a successful DC 12 Strength saving throw or be pushed 15 feet away from the dragon and knocked prone.
+Each creature in that cone must make a successful DC 12 Strength saving throw or be pushed 15 feet away from the dragon and knocked :ref:`srd:prone`.
 Unprotected flames in the cone are extinguished, and sheltered flames
 (such as those in lanterns) have a 50